clemcer/loggifly/README.md

 When the same setting is defined in multiple places, the following priority applies:

-`keyword > container > global`
+`keyword/regex > container > global`

-The table below shows which settings are available and where they can be configured.
+The table below shows which settings are available and where they can be configured.<br>
-(Detailled explanations and examples for these settings can be found in the sections below.)
+This table is just for reference, detailled explanations and examples for these settings can be found in the sections below.)

 <details><summary><em>Click to expand:</em><strong> Overview of all the setings: </strong></summary>